Three Children

 Woman And Baby Reading

-In the case of a planned placement, a pre-placement planning meeting will take place with the social workers, foster carer and parents, to complete the Placement Plan.
-In an emergency placement the meeting should take place within 5 working days.
-The Placement Plan should include details of any delegated responsibility to the foster carer to make day to day decisions for the child.
-It also addresses the purpose of the placement, arrangements for education/training, the child’s personal/cultural history, their likes and dislikes, arrangements for health and any arrangements for consent, the expectations in regard to behaviour and behaviour management, contact arrangements, frequency of social work visits, etc. The Care plan should be completed before a first placement or within 10 working days of a child coming into care.
+In the case of a planned moved for a child in care, a planning meeting will take place before the child comes to live with you, involving social workers, foster carer and parents, to complete the Plan.
+In an emergency situation the meeting should take place within 5 working days.
+The Plan should include details of any delegated responsibility to the foster carer to make day to day decisions for the child.

 Boy Running